MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

    #>
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create the Azure Automation account that is part of the autoscaling solution:
+1. Within the Remote Desktop session to **az140-dc-vm11**, open a new tab in the **Administrator: Windows PowerShell ISE** script pane, paste the following script, and run it to create the Azure Automation account that is part of the autoscaling solution:

    ```powershell
    $Params = @{